aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-authorizers/README.md

 new CfnOutput(this, 'authorizerId', { value: authorizer.authorizerId });
 new CfnOutput(this, 'authorizerType', { value: authorizer.authorizerType });
 ```

+## Import an existing HTTP Authorizer
+If you want to import av existing HTTP Authorizer you simply provide the authorizer id and authorizer type used when the authorizer was created.

 ```ts
 import { HttpAuthorizer } from 'aws-cdk-lib/aws-apigatewayv2';